[MENU]

 MCC reserves the right to refuse admission to any applicant who is not a resident of North Carolina who seeks to enroll in any program or course if the applicant’s location is determined to be in a state where the college is not authorized to provide educational services.

-Yes, Martin Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges, 1866 Southern Ln, Decatur, GA 30033, (404) 679‐4500, to award associate degrees, diplomas, and certificates.
+Martin Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees, diplomas, and certificates.
+Contact information for SACSCOC is:

 MCC Grievance Procedure